rladies/rladiesguide/content/organization/online-presence/social-media/index.en.md

 * You can find some inspiration here: https://twitter.com/gdequeiroz/lists/rladies-chapters/members
 * [General introduction to Twitter for R users](https://www.t4rstats.com/)
 * Feel free to retweet posts by others that promote R-Ladies’ work and events as well.
+* You should use Twitter's feature of pinned tweets.
+You can pin one tweet at a time, it appears on your profile page at the top.
+E.g. pin the tweet about the next event.

 ## Facebook